At least two killed as car ploughs into pedestrian zone in German town | Law-Order

 "I just walked through the city centre and it was just horrible.
 There is a trainer lying on the ground, and the girl it belongs to is dead," he told a news conference, with tears stopping him from speaking further.
 He told broadcaster N-TV that people who saw the incident were "totally traumatised" and the street "looks a bit like after a war".

 It reported that people screamed in panic when the car drove through the street.
-Officers were scouring the area in search of evidence, backed by police dressed in flak jackets and carrying rifles.
+Officers were scouring the area in search of evidence, backed by police dressed in flak jackets and carrying sub-machine guns.
 On the streets, Christmas lights twinkled incongruously.

 - READ MORE ON: